bennettslin/yearlings_bobtail_app/TEMP_NOTES.md

 # Bugs while production hasn't changed.
-* Hidden tips no longer shows before hidden overview.
 * Figure out why window resizing timeout seems to have regressed.
 * PT Sans Italic is small? e.g. The Man in the High Castle.
 * Switching between songs in local is slow, not as slow in staging

-# Audit
-* Make sure all presences are properly behind or in front as appropriate.

 # Brainless JS tasks
 * Change all mapStateToProps to grab from selectors